wilsonjuniordev/wilsonjuniordev.github.io/readme.md

 gulp
 ```

-##: memo: License
+## :memo: License

 It is free under the MIT license.
-See the [LICENSE] file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ---

-Done with hours in front of: computer: by [Wilson Junior] (http://wilsonjunior.dev)
+Done with hours in front of :computer: by [Wilson Junior](http://wilsonjunior.dev)